-- Academic Dishonesty - Theft and/or destruction of University and/or Honors College Property - Criminal Offense - Violation of the Honors Student Code of Conduct
+- Academic dishonesty - Theft and/or destruction of University and/or Honors College property - Criminal offense - Violation of the Honors Student Code of Conduct

 All dismissal matters are at the discretion of the Dean.
-For an explanation of the appeals process, please see the Student Code of Conduct at Student Life.
+For an explanation of the appeals process, please see the WVU Student Code of Conduct.